joshmcarthur/clippy/README.md

 directory that is writeable by the container.
 If you do not do this, uploaded files will be lost when the container is replaced.

-_Note that this application does not include any authentication or access control._ It's expected that this application be run behind a proxying web server such as Nginx, Caddy, or similar which can authenticate and manage traffic.
-Alternatively, Cloudflare offers tunneling and access control products which can be used to control access to an instance of this application run on a local network.
+**Note that this application does not include any authentication or access control.** It's expected that this application be run behind a proxying web server such as Nginx or Caddy which can authenticate and manage traffic.
+Alternatively, Cloudflare offers tunneling and access control services which can be used to control access to an instance of this application run on a local network.

 ## The name 'Clippy'